Rural West Constituency

 Rural West Constituency was a constituency represented in the Legislative Council of Singapore from 1948 until 1951.
 It elected one Legislative Council member.

+Profile

+The Rural West constituency covered the seven surrounding islands of SIngapore, the naval base area in Seletar, and the army cantonment in Pasir Panjang.
+It also covered populated areas as Bukit Timah, Holland Road, Jurong and Sembawang.

-The constituency was formed in 1948 and cover the areas of Bajau, Bukit Batok, Bukit Panjang, Bukit Timah, Choa Chu Kang, Clementi, Jurong, Kranji, Lim Chu Kang, Mandai, Pandan, Pasir Panjang, Peng Kang, Seletar, Sembawang, Tuas, Ulu Kalang, Ulu Pandan, Woodlands, Yishun.
-In 1951, the constituency was abolished and split into Bukit Timah and Seletar constituencies.
+It also covered the areas of Bajau, Bukit Batok, Bukit Panjang, Bukit Timah, Choa Chu Kang, Clementi, Jurong, Kranji, Lim Chu Kang, Mandai, Pandan, Pasir Panjang, Peng Kang, Seletar, Sembawang, Tuas, Ulu Kalang, Ulu Pandan, Woodlands, Yishun.

+History

+The constituency was formed in 1948.
+In 1951, the constituency was abolished and renamed as Bukit Timah Constituency.